Keshia Knight Pulliam: ‘Cosby’ Star Says White Lactation Expert Avoided Contact

 Lo and behold, there was a moment that challenged Keshia’s patience and nearly threw the arrival of her infant into a tailspin.
 The Celebrity Apprentice contestant (2015) shared a stunning story about alleged racism — of all places — in the labor and delivery room of the hospital.

-Keisha Pulliam began the episode by giving shout-outs to all the hospital staff that had their hands in the delivery of her baby.
+Keshia Pulliam began the episode by giving shout-outs to all the hospital staff that had their hands in the delivery of her baby.
 However, Keshia singled out an unnamed lactation specialist assigned to her after the baby arrived.

 Ella Grace has arrived!!! ????: @mrpulliam